asyml/stave/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/asyml/stave/blob/master/LICENSE)

-**Stave** is an open source project for visualizing and annotating NLP tasks.
+**Stave** is a platform for building reusable web-based  visualization and annotation tools for NLP.
+It is currently under incubation.

+Stave was originally developed and is actively contributed by [Petuum](https://petuum.com/) in collaboration with other institutes.

 ## Environment
 The project is tested on: